GSA/search.digitalgov.gov/_posts/2013-04-20-open-source.md

 * Share first&mdash;For every new feature, we'll write the code so that *anyone* can make use of the code, not just us.
 If the public community contributes to the codebase, we'll be able to improve this feature without taxing our developers.

-* Expose APIs&mdash;We'll expose our data products as APIs so that *anyone* can make use of the the data, not just searchers on a government websites.
+* Expose APIs&mdash;We'll expose our data products as APIs so that *anyone* can make use of the data, not just searchers on a government websites.

 * Be our own customer&mdash;We'll use our own public code and data just like everyone else.
-We'll call our own API servers to integrate the search results within our search results pages.
+We'll call our own API servers to integrate the data within our search results pages.

 ## Make Things Open to Make Things Better